Decommissioning of the Gentilly‑2 facilities

 The Canadian Nuclear Safety Commission (CNSC) regulates the nuclear sector in Canada.
 It applies an approval regime that requires applicants and licensees to prove that their activities are in compliance with nuclear safety standards, as well as legislative and regulatory requirements.

-Hydro-Québec drew up an emergency measures plan for Gentilly-2, as it does for all its facilities.
-It updated the plan for Gentilly-2 upon the announcement of the closure of the generating station.
-The plan calls for a permanent liaison between the Organisation régionale de la sécurité civile and Hydro-Québec to coordinate actions at the Gentilly-2 facility and those off site, whenever necessary.
+As it does for all of its facilities, Hydro‑Québec drew up and keeps up to date an emergency response plan for the Gentilly‑2 generating station, which was updated following the announcement of the generating station’s closure.
+The plan calls for a permanent liaison between the Organisation régionale de la sécurité civile (ORSC) and Hydro‑Québec to coordinate actions at the Gentilly‑2 facility and those off site, whenever necessary.
+Since May 2016, the ORSC Mauricie–Centre-du-Québec abolished their external nuclear emergency response plan since the Gentilly‑2 facilities no longer posed a risk to neighbouring populations.

 The Gentilly‑2 site is and will continue to be managed in accordance with strict safety and security standards.
 The CNSC approved the security program and oversees its implementation in accordance with regulations.